akaalias/obsidian-footnotes/README.md

 ## Obsidian Footnotes Plugin

-This plugin for Obsidian gives you a new hotkey that...
+This plugin for Obsidian gives you a new customizable hotkey that...

 - Inserts a footnote marker (e.g. `[^1]`) with auto-incremented index in your text
 - Adds the footnote detail (e.g. `[^1]: `) at the bottom of your text and